 We live in a digital age, where it is critical that all members of the community have access to the Internet.
 Broadband infrastructure is necessary for access to information for education, healthcare, government, public safety, social services, employment opportunities, breaking news, and many other common needs.
 Equally important is that people have the basic skills and proficiency to use online technology in ways that can improve their quality of life.
 Valley Vision has been at the center of coordinating strategic efforts to improve broadband infrastructure, access and adoption in California’s Capital Region for almost a decade.
-Most of this work has been conducted through the Connected Capital Area Broadband Consortium (CCABC).

 What is the goal?

 The goal is to fill critical broadband infrastructure gaps and increase access and adoption across the region to businesses, residents, and organizations, particularly within our unserved and underserved communities.
+Ultimately the initiative will help the region envision and plan for a competitive, future-ready infrastructure needed for regional prosperity.

 Why is this important?